-Qualifications Bachelor of Accounting, Masters of Business Administration, Member of Institute of Chartered Accountants of Australia and New Zealand, Graduate Australian roles.
-She is currently Non-Executive Director and Chair of the Finance & Audit Committee at MACS Ltd, and a Non-Executive Director at Defence Health Ltd and the Xavier College Foundation.
-Carolyn is also Head of Strategy & Investor Relations at Australian Pharmaceutical Industries Ltd. She has previously worked across a number of sectors in senior Finance and Treasury roles including accounting, banking and finance, venture capital, funds management, health insurance, and private hospitals at organisations including KPMG, Macquarie Group, Australian Unity Ltd, and Epworth Healthcare.
-Carolyn is a Chartered Accountant, has an MBA and is a member of the Australian Institute of Company
+Qualifications Bachelor of Accounting, Masters of Business Administration, Member of Institute of

+Chartered Accountants of Australia and New Zealand, Graduate Australian Institute of roles.
+Carolyn is currently Non-Executive Director and Chair of the Finance & Audit Committee at MACS Ltd, Non-Executive Director and Chair of the Investment Committee at Defence Health Ltd, and Non-Executive Director of the Xavier College Foundation.
+Carolyn is also General Manager of Investor Relations & Strategy at Pact Group Holdings Ltd, an ASX listed entity.
+She has previously worked across a number of sectors in senior Finance and Treasury roles including accounting, banking and finance, venture capital, funds management, health insurance, and private hospitals at organisations including KPMG, Macquarie Group, Australian Unity, Epworth Healthcare, and Australian Pharmaceutical Industries.
+Carolyn is a Chartered Accountant, has an

-Institute of Company Directors
+Company Directors